tochikuji/chainer-libDNN/README.md

 # Usage
 ## Define networks
-You have to define network structure and specify loss-function and optimizer method.
+You only need to DO define network, forwarding rules.
-It will be ready for train.
+And then, enjoy your deeeep neural network power with `train` and `test`.
 ```python
 from libdnn import Classifier
 import chainer